A most unlikely source can emerge to have an unfathomable impact on one's life

 “Times were hard, but Papa took Moses in anyway, cleaned him up and fed him.
 Moses asked if he could stay on as a groom despite the lack of normal wages, likely more grateful for Papa’s kindness and no longer homeless than for any pittance Papa could afford to pay.
 But Moses’ needs were simple.
-He never complained of anything and was content to sleep on a cot in the tack room where he had a hot plate for heating meals.
+He never complained of anything and was content to sleep on a cot in the tack room where he kept a hot plate for heating meals.
 Moses was always upbeat and eventually became known as a fixture in Papa’s barn, always greeting a passerby with a congenial, ‘mawnin boss,’ or a ‘howdya do missem.’

 “And what a boon Moses turned out to be, Robby,” Mike reflected.
 “He not only was there to potty-train me, but he was a brilliant horseman.
 Papa learned a ton of homespun training talents that dovetailed his own skills.
 Yeah, Papa really admired that old Negro’s extraordinary way with horses.
 He’d marvel at Moses’ eerie affinity for bonding with them— it was as if he could reach in and touch their equine souls and galvanize their competitive spirit.

 “Moses would stay with a sore horse for hours after a race, humming old spirituals while massaging swollen joints with his special poultice if he thought it would comfort one of Papa’s worn-out nags even the slightest.
 Moses used to tell me he could even talk to horses— and let me tell ya, sir, I believed him, too,” Mike said, smiling.

 “‘You gonna be jess fine,’ Mike imitated Moses.
 ‘Doncha go worry none, cuz ol’ Moses be workin’ his magic, now— fo’ sho.
 Why, he be fix’n you up reeal good.’